 Lust has mostly been considered a dirty, low frequency word by most and yet it is the cardinal passage to cross on our journey to understanding love.
+It has often been described as a raw emotion without any discipline, but love, it is refined.
+Do these two emotions co-exist in a healthy relationship?

-Most of us, especially the ones who got married early, find it hard to distinguish between love and lust and we don’t even consider it as something important to delve into – after all, if you are happily married and getting your regular dose of sex, why bother to understand whether it truly is love that is binding you together or lust that is keeping the marriage intact?
+Most of us, especially the ones who got married early, find it hard to distinguish between love and lust and we don’t even consider it as something important to delve into.
+After all, if you are happily married and getting your regular dose of sex, why bother to understand whether it truly is love that is binding you together or lust that is keeping the marriage intact?
 Mind you, both are essential.

 Lust is the fire, love is the fuel and without one the other doesn’t last for too long.
+Lust is raw, love is refined.

 We mistake the heights of passion as love and yet when those plummet after the initial euphoria of a new relationship/marriage wanes, what remains is what is real.
 Often, by the time the kids arrive and we are snugly attached to the marriage, it’s safe, sane and convenient to call it love.